 Welcome to Web Concepts!

-The best way to explore Web Concepts is to use one of these two starting points:
+The best way to explore Web Concepts is to use one of these starting points:

-- Specifications, listing 232 specifications in 6 specification series (JSON)
+- Explore the Specifications, currently listing 309 specifications in 6 specification series (JSON)

 Web Concepts is openly managed on GitHub; feel free to fork, contribute, comment, or raise issues.
 The site is generated from structured information representing the individual specifications, with the build process currently being based on XSLT and Jekyll.
 If you are just interested in the data, read about the JSON representations of Web Concepts.